delveccj/CSC395_Fall24/Assignment1/assignment1.md

 5. Run the command ```git status```.
 Copy and paste the output into the text file you will submit to D2L.
 It should show there is nothing to commit.
 6. Perform a ```git push```

 This super easy lab is now over!
-Byt remember - its week one and this is a small lab.
+But remember - its week one and this is a small lab.